Dissertation Grants 2025

 DISSERTATION GRANTS

 Dissertation grants are intended for researchers who are in the final stages of their dissertation.
-In 2025, the dissertation grant comes to 4,000 euros.
+In 2026, the dissertation grant is 4,000 euros.
 The grant will not be awarded if the applicant’s doctoral dissertation is approved before the application deadline expires.
 The Cancer Foundation Finland’s dissertation grants are awarded only once to the same person.
-In a dissertation grant application, the principal researcher refers to the applicant.

 CLASSIFICATION OF DISSERTATION GRANT APPLICATION BY FIELD OF RESEARCH